 - Evidence Based Reading and Writing (EST1): <360 for Smart Start

-Students who have completed the Accuplacer test at another college should bring their score report to the Testing Center, SSC Lowe 131, and see the test administrator to see where those scores would place them at MCC.
+Students who have completed the Accuplacer test at another college should email their Score Report to Heidi Campbell, Testing Specialist, to see where those scores would place them at MCC.

 Adjustments for Students with Disabilities

-The Accuplacer test is an untimed electronic test.
-If you feel you need adjustments for the test, you must provide documentation prior to scheduling the assessment test in the Testing Center.
+If you feel you need adjustments for testing, you must provide documentation prior to scheduling your test with the Testing Center.
 No adjustments will be made without this information.
-If you have a documented disability, the first step is to send us documentation.
-See the link, “Schedule your first appointment”, to learn more about our documentation requirements.
-To schedule an appointment to discuss your need for adjustments, please email Joseph Navarra.
+If you have a documented disability, the first step is to visit our Disability Services page for instructions on accessing services.